Testing with b0 test

 b0 test -p special-tests -x known_to_fail

-Since tests are just executable units so you can also run them individually with usual b0 invocations:
+Since tests are just executable units you can also run them individually with the usual b0 invocation:

 b0 -- mytest